 … there went our air flow planning right out the window and we had to mount radiator and fans at the front of the case…

 We have not entirely figured out how we want our air flow to be configured for the maximum cooling capacity and the minimum dust intake in the case.
 Yet another thing for us to ponder during our after works…

 Given the budget we had for Marvin and the potential that we see in him in the near future, we chose the ASUS Pro WS X299 Sage II Workstation Motherboard.
 Easily put, this motherboard gave us a lot of value for the money and it allows us to add GPUs when needed — it even has fancy-sounding things such as PCIex16 ports, quad-channel memory support and overclocking possibilities.
 To not make this article unbearable, we will not go into the details of the motherboard more than this, but we will mention that we are fairly happy with this choice!

 A real-life GIF showing the RGB case fans of Marvin!
 Are you impressed yet?

 Our data scientists Alexander Hagelborn and Isabella Gagner gladly spent an entire Saturday building Marvin and configuring his software exactly the way they wanted him to work.

 And now, as the finale, we will present the different components as seen in the fully built Marvin!
 The parts that are visible are shown with colored squares and the corresponding part name in the same color.
 And yes, for those of you that know a thing or two about AIO:s — we will mount the fans and radiator higher to prevent possible air leakage into the system.

 Do you have any questions about the build or about the performance of Marvin?
-Let us know by commenting here or contacting us!
+Let us know by contacting us!
 We thank you for your time reading about our Marvin adventure and hope you will stay tuned for our next blog posts, that will feature models built and trained on Marvin!